Tiburcio Vásquez: Early life

 By 1852, Vásquez had become a protégé of Anastacio García, one of California's most dangerous bandits.
-In 1854, Vásquez was present at the slaying of Monterey Constable William Hardmount in a fight with Anastacio García at a fandango.
-Vásquez denied any involvement and fled, becoming an outlaw.
-Vásquez later claimed his crimes were the result of discrimination by the norteamericanos and insisted that he was a defender of Mexican-American rights.
+In 1854, Vásquez was present at the slaying of Monterey Constable William Hardmount, during a fight with García at a fandango.
+Vásquez denied any involvement in the murder, yet still fled, becoming an outlaw.
+With Alta California ceasing to exist (once becoming the U.S. state of California), and no longer under Mexican governance, thousands of settlers from states and territories further east arrived to claim land in California.
+This left many Mexicans feeling slighted and forgotten; Vásquez would later claim that his (eventual) crimes were retribution for discrimination by the settlers and white norteamericanos (‘North Americans’), insisting that he was a defender of Mexican-American rights.
 For the next 20 years, Vásquez and García played leading roles in Monterey County's murderous Roach-Belcher feud, ending when García was executed by hanging in 1875.

 Northern California

 In 1856, a sheriff's posse caught up with Vásquez while he was rustling horses near Newhall, and he spent the next five years behind bars in San Quentin prison.
 There, Vásquez helped organize, and participated in, four bloody prison breaks which left twenty convicts dead.
 By 1866, he had committed numerous burglaries, cattle thefts, and highway robberies in Sonoma County.
 He was captured after a store burglary in Petaluma and sent to prison again for three years.
 His "trademark" was "binding [his victims'] hands behind their back and leaving them face down in the dust."

 In 1870, Vásquez organized a bandit gang, which included the notorious Juan Soto and, later, Procopio Bustamante.
 After numerous bandit raids, Vásquez was shot and badly wounded in a gunfight with Santa Cruz police officer Robert Liddell.
 Vásquez managed to escape, and his sisters nursed him back to health.

 In 1873, he gained statewide, and then nationwide, notoriety.
 Vásquez and his gang stole $2,200 from Snyder's Store in Tres Pinos, now called Paicines, in San Benito County.
 Three were killed, but not by Vásquez.
 Posses began searching for Vásquez, and Governor Newton Booth placed a $1,000 reward on his head.
 Sheriff John H. Adams from San Jose pursued the band to Southern California; Vásquez escaped after a gunfight.